Omaha Dog Bite Lawyer

 Recovery After Dog Bite

 Dog bites can, unfortunately, cause very serious injuries.
 A complete veterinary record of the dog will need to be completed in order for medical professionals to fully understand whether the dog has received all of its immunizations.
 In extreme cases, serious infections can occur as a result of a dog bite.
 Unfortunately, children are more susceptible to dog bite injuries, since they are not yet cautious enough to stay removed from an unfriendly dog, and they make easier targets for aggressive dogs.

 Dog bite injuries not only lead to serious physical injuries for children but can also cause severe emotional trauma.
 Therefore, any claim for damages must take into account not only the physical injuries (and the resulting medical expenses) but the often-times accompanying emotional trauma.
-An experienced personal injury attorney will be able to fully assess the number of damages that should be claimed as a result of a dog bite or dog chasing claim.
+An experienced Omaha injury lawyer will be able to fully assess the number of damages that should be claimed as a result of a dog bite or dog chasing claim.

 What to Do After a Dog Bite Injury

 If a dog attacks you or someone you love in Omaha and causes serious injuries, get to a safe location and call the police.
 Get the pet owner’s name and contact information if the owner is present.
 Take photographs of the scene of the attack if you can: where it happened, the dog that attacked and the victim’s injuries.
 If the injuries are not serious, you may not need to involve law enforcement.
 You should still, however, report the dog bite to the local animal control center.